About your medicine

 - Red, cracked and sore lips.
 This can be relieved by applying petroleum jelly or a lip moisturiser.

 - Irritated and dry eyes.
-If you wear contact lenses, use of eyedrops or artificial tears should help prevent this.
+Use of lubricating eye drops or artificial tears should help prevent this.
+Discontinue use of contact lenses if irritation persists.

 - Dry skin, sometimes with peeling.
 Relieve by applying a moisturizer.